octref/coffee/readme.txt

 # how this works

-visitor: they can view the coffee log
+visitor: can view the coffee log

 pine: can add a coffee to the log
   - login through GitHub OAuth